dwayn/aws-management-suite/README.md

 ----

+## Networking
+### Route53
+#### `ams route53 discovery`
+Reads the Route53 dns configurations and maps the hostnames defined in dns to the hosts in the hosts table.
+Currently this will pull all the records from dns down to the database, but it only uses A and CNAME records to assign hostnames to hosts.
+This will not traverse recursive CNAMEs currently (or likely ever), and as a general rule it will prefer an A record over a CNAME (I am open to arguments for/against this and any suggestions).

+Arguments:

+      --interactive         Enable interactive mode for applying discovered host names to hosts (not enabled yet)
+      --prefer {internal,external}
+                            Sets which hostname gets preference if DNS records are defined for an internal address and an external address
+      --load-only           Only load the route53 tables, but do not apply hostname changes to hosts

 ## Internals
 #### `ams internals database install`
 This will install the database table for an initial install of AMS.